saltyorg/docs/docs/saltbox/inventory/example-overrides.md

     seerr_role_web_domain: "example.com" # (1)!
     ```

-    1. Combined with the subdomain override, this sets all Seerr instances without instance-level domain or subdomain overrides to `xCUSTOM_SUBDOMAIN_NAMEx.example.com`.
+    1. Combined with the above subdomain override, this sets all Seerr instances without instance-level domain or subdomain overrides to `xCUSTOM_SUBDOMAIN_NAMEx.example.com`.

         Be aware that multiple instances cannot have the same FQDN.

     ```yaml
     #### Make specified Seerr instance available at a different base domain ####
-    seerr02_web_domain: "bing.com" # (1)!
+    seerrxINSTANCE_SUFFIXx_web_domain: "bing.com" # (1)!
     ```

-    1. Combined with the subdomain override, this sets this specific Seerr instance to `xCUSTOM_SUBDOMAIN_NAMEx.bing.com`, always superseding the role-level domain value.
+    1. Combined with the above subdomain override, this sets this specific Seerr instance to `xCUSTOM_SUBDOMAIN_NAMEx.bing.com`, always superseding the role-level domain value.

 === "Extension"